thanpolas/grunt-closure-tools/README.md

     inputs: 'string|Array', // input files (can just be the entry point)
     namespaces: 'string|Array', // namespaces

+    // [OPTIONAL] Define the Python binary:
+    pythonBinary: '/path/to/binary/python/',

     // [OPTIONAL] The location of the compiler.jar
     // This is required if you set the option "compile" to true.
     compilerFile: 'path/to/compiler.jar',